bodo-ai/Bodo/docs/source/Integrating_bodo/file_io.rst

 diagram demonstrates how chunks of data are partitioned among parallel execution engines by Bodo.

+.. comment:: Figure should say dataset instead of file (dataset can consist of multiple files, and is the common case with big data).
+Also I think we could have a better figure, maybe showing the MPI ranks/workers

 .. figure:: ../img/file-read.jpg
    :align: center
-   :alt: Bodo reads file chunks in parallel
+   :alt: Bodo reads dataset chunks in parallel

-   Bodo reads file chunks in parallel
+   Bodo reads dataset chunks in parallel

-Bodo automatically parallelizes I/O of different nodes in a distributed setting without any additional API layers.
+Bodo automatically parallelizes I/O for any number of cores and cluster size without any additional API layers.

 Supported formats